|

 8. appreciative

-having or showing appreciation or a favorable critical judgment or opinion
+having or showing a favorable critical judgment or opinion

 9. arrogant